malcolmregan/GateCircuit-to-AnnealerEmbedding/README.md

 CONTENTS
 -----------------------------------------------------------------------------------------------------

-   I) Gate circuit-to-lump annealer encoding by way of intermediate logical truth table
+   I) Gate circuit-to-lump annealer embedding by way of intermediate logical truth table
       representation
    	  - Covers implementation through an example of an XNOR function
 	  - TODO list